Chanchal004/Secure-Cloud-Native-Solutions-for-Financial-Institutions-_Techies/README.md

 Choose secure cloud storage solutions with built-in encryption.
 Leverage cloud provider security tools and recommendations.
-Develop and regularly update an incident response plan tailored to cloud environments.
+Develop and regularly update an incident response plan tailored to cloud environments. libraries python (bycrypt)
+     Securely hashes passwords using the bcrypt algorithm, a password-hashing function designed to be slow and resistant to brute-force attacks.
+     Essential for protecting sensitive user data in applications,Bcrypt can handle passwords up to 72 characters. boto3
+     Boto3 is the Python SDK for interacting with AWS services.
+It provides an object-oriented API for creating, modifying, and managing resources across various AWS services.
+     Handle exceptions gracefully to ensure code robustness.